Pls-Kill-Alex/Meow/README.md

 2. About friends:

+♡be my long-term friend,  know my spirit world՞˶˃ ᵕ ˂˶՞

 ◆I don't want to be boring, but I can't understand a lot of memes because I can't use tiktok.
 Sorry for that.

 I like to joke.
 I joke with you because I think you're a friend.
 But if my joke hurt to you, tell me!◆